TS000/lighthouse-developer-portal/docs/contributing-guide.md

 Creating the issue will create a pull request to add your team as Codeowners of your plugin.
 Once the `lighthouse-bandicoot` team reviews and approves the request, your team will be able to create and review your own pull requests for changes to your plugin.

 > Note: Pull requests that include integrating the plugin into the Lighthouse Developer Portal (i.e. modifications of `packages/frontend` or `packages/backend`) can be created but will still require final approval by the `lighthouse-bandicoot` team to be merged.

+## Secrets Management

+Secrets that can be easily re-generated, such as Github Access Tokens, should just be stored directly in Github Actions Secrets.
+Secrets that need to be backed up in some storage medium should be created as Kubernetes secrets for the given environment using the `update_auth_secret.sh` and `update_generic_secret.sh` scripts in this repo, depending on the type of secret.
+Run either script, e.g. `./scripts/update_auth_secret.sh` or `./scripts/update_auth_secret.sh -h` to see usage.
+These scripts assume that the `~/.kube/config` credentials required to access the given environment are already present.